1n1/op/README.md

 ## Change and error notifications

-If you want to do something with the log, each time there are changes, you should enable notifications in the configuration file (```./op/op.conf```)
+If you want to do something with the log, each time there are changes, you should enable notifications in the ```op``` variables.

 The default action, is to send the log and some system info, to the defined email addresses.
-Notifications are disabled by default.
+But notifications are disabled by default.
+You should edit the mail addresses and enable tnotifications.

-Nothing stops you to modify the ```notify_run``` function, to do whatever you need to do with the information.
+Nothing stops you to modify the ```notify_run``` function, to do whatever you need to do with the information in the log, or to trigger your own commands.

 ## Examples